vaibhavsagar/resume/resume.md

 concepts.

 I am comfortable with the Eclipse, WebStorm, and Xcode IDEs and the Vim text editor.
-For version control, I am most familiar with Git.
-For project management, testing and code review, I have used the Atlassian suite of products (Bamboo, Confluence, JIRA, and Stash) as well as Jenkins and Gerrit.
+I am most familiar with Git for version control.
+For project management, testing and code review, I have used the Atlassian suite of products (Bamboo, Confluence, JIRA, and Stash) as well as Jenkins, Gerrit and Redmine.

 ### Systems Administration ###